 - Homemade yogurt bark in place of frozen yogurt

-- Kombucha instead of sodas or energy drinks
+- Kombucha or unsweetened iced tea instead of sodas or energy drinks

 - Kale chips instead of potato chips